-Hotel guests, both corporate representatives and private guests, may also use the bill-toaccount, a preauthorized account that allows guests to have their charges processed on a regular billing cycle without the use of a credit card (sometimes referred to as direct billing) to settle an account.
+Hotel guests, both corporate representatives and private guests, may also use the bill-to-account, a preauthorized account that allows guests to have their charges processed on a regular billing cycle without the use of a credit card (sometimes referred to as "direct billing") to settle an account.
 Direct billing requires prior approval of the credit limit of an organization (corporate representatives) or an individual (private guest).
-Usually the corporation requesting direct billing completes an application for credit approval.
-The controller in the lodging establishment then performs a credit check to determine a credit rating and a credit limit.
-This house limit of credit, a credit limit set by an individual hotel, varies depending on the amount of projected charges and the length of time allowed for charges to be paid.
-The credit rating of the corporation in question plays a large part in assigning a credit limit.
+Usually the corporation requesting direct billing will complete an application for credit approval.
+The controller in the lodging establishment will then perform a credit check to determine a credit rating and a credit limit.
+This house limit of credit, a credit limit set by an individual hotel, can vary, depending on the amount of projected charges and the length of time allowed for charges to be paid.
+The credit rating of the corporation in question will play a large part in assigning a credit limit.

-The application usually lists people who are authorized to use the account as well as authorized positions within the corporation.
+The application usually will list people who are authorized to use the account as well as authorized positions within the corporation.
 Identification cards with an authorization number are issued by the hotel.
 It is the responsibility of the corporation applying for credit to monitor the authorized use of the credit.
 The cashier must verify identification of the corporate guest.

 The bill-to-account option should be reviewed with an eye toward cost-effectiveness.
-Although the hotel does not have to pay a 3-8 percent discount rate to the credit card agency, the cost incurred by the controller's office (credit checks, billing, postage, collection of bad debts) must be considered.
-The question of cash flow-almost immediate payment from the credit card agency versus a four- to eight-week waiting period for corporate accounts-should also be considered.
-The marketing implications of direct billing deserve attention as well.
-The status conferred by this option may be desirable to corporate representatives and private guests.
+Although the hotel will not have to pay a 3-8 percent discount rate to the credit-card agency, the cost incurred by the controller's office (credit checks, billing, postage, collection of bad debts) must be considered.
+The question of cash flow-almost immediate payment from the credit-card agency versus a four- to eight-week waiting period for corporate accounts-should also be considered.
+The marketing implications of direct billing also deserve attention.
+The status conferred by this option may be very desirable to corporate representatives and private guests.